skbagri/cse15l-lab-reports/week-7-lab-report.md

 * goes to the second instance of the phrase "tech" in the file

 ![Image](hhh_command.png)
-* commands: h, h, h
+* commands: h
 * moves the cursor left 3 times

 ![Image](dw_command.png)
-* commands: dw, dw, delete
+* commands: dw, delete
 * deletes the phrase "./technical"

 ![Image](insert_command.png)